Enable BCC email

 If you have purchased the Healthcare Shield add-on offering, you must ensure that your BCC addresse’s ISP supports the TLS 1.2 protocol.

-Once configuration is done, all email messages based on this surface are blind-copied to the BCC email address you entered.
+Once configuration is done, all email messages based on this configuration are blind-copied to the BCC email address you entered.
 From there, messages can be processed and archived using an external system.

 CAUTION

-The BCC email address setting is immediately saved and processed at the surface level.
-When you create a new message using this surface, the BCC email address is automatically displayed.
+The BCC email address setting is immediately saved and processed at the configuration level.
+When you create a new message using this configuration, the BCC email address is automatically displayed.

 However, the BCC address gets picked up for sending communications following the logic described here.